 You should therefore contact your GP as soon as possible if you experience problems with your vision and you are taking hydroxychloroquine.
 If your GP feels that it is necessary, you may also need to have regular eye examinations in order to help reduce your risk of developing complications.

-If your SLE symptoms are severe, or you are experiencing a flare-up, you may be given a large dose of corticosteroids in order to help bring your symptoms under control.
+If your lupus symptoms are severe, or you are experiencing a flare-up, you may be given a large dose of corticosteroids in order to help bring your symptoms under control.
 As your symptoms ease, your dosage can gradually be reduced.

 When prescribing corticosteroids, the lowest effective dosage is always given.
 This is because high doses of corticosteroids, or long-term use of the medication, can cause side effects.
 These may include: